orionrobots/orionrobots.github.io/wiki/microcontroller.md

 A device which is normally a stripped down, low power MicroProcessor.
 In robotics - you will often come across these.

 They normally have many inputs and outputs which can be interfaced directly with devices (possibly they may need relays/power transistors).
-They often include DigitalToAnalogue and AnalogueToDigital converters as well as <a href="/wiki/pwm.html" title="Pulse Width Modulation">PWM</a> motor controllers and <a href="/wiki/servo_motor.html" title="A motor with built in positioning control - easily interfaced with digital systems">Servo Motor</a> channels.
+They often include DigitalToAnalogue and AnalogueToDigital converters as well as [PWM](/wiki/pwm.html "Pulse Width Modulation") motor controllers and [Servo Motor](/wiki/servo_motor.html "A motor with built in positioning control - easily interfaced with digital systems") channels.
 You can purchase single chips, boards to whole them, or complete development kits.

-They are sometimes used with <a href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM</a> or other semi-intelligent robot chassis for <a href="/wiki/horse_and_rider.html" title="One system takes high-level control of a lower level system">Horse And Rider</a> techniques.
+They are sometimes used with [BEAM](/wiki/beam_robots.html "Biology, Electronics, Aesthetics and Mechanics") or other semi-intelligent robot chassis for [Horse And Rider](/wiki/horse_and_rider.html "One system takes high-level control of a lower level system") techniques.

-<h1 id="Common_Controllers">Common Controllers</h1>
+# Common Controllers

 * Arduino - A common brand of controller boards & environments based around the AVR's.
 * AVR -     The underlying technology behind the Arduino - the ATTiny series are great for cheap and small embedding.